ashleychontos/pySYD/docs/quickstart.rst

 some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours!

+We will go through two examples -- each demonstrating a different usage scenario.
+We will start with a command-line example to break everything down in a lesson we refer to as crashteroseismology.
+Then, once we are all expert asteroseismologists, we will put it back together in its condensed form and import and use ``pySYD`` as a module.

 If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
 If this still does not address your question or problem, please do not hesitate to contact `Ashley <achontos@hawaii.edu>`_ directly.